3mdeb/news-and-ideas/blog/content/post/2020-07-27-coreboot_blogpost.md

 proudly called the alchemists of computing industry.

-If you think we can help in improving the security of your firmware or you are looking for a training that can boost your team of developers inside UEFI, coreboot or yocto area, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
+If you think we can help in improving the security of your firmware or you are looking for a training that can boost your team of developers inside UEFI, coreboot or Yocto area, feel free to [book a call with us](https://calendly.com/3mdeb/consulting-remote-meeting) or drop us email to `contact<at>3mdeb<dot>com`.
 If you are interested in similar content feel free to [sign up to our newsletter](http://eepurl.com/gfoekD)